oskitone/scout/assembly_guide/docs/what-youll-be-making.md

 ## About this guide

 To save cost, trees, and frustration from outdated information, printed instructions are not included by default with Scout kits.
-This online guide will always be up to date and be the best source of information for how to assembly your new Scout.
+This online guide will always be up to date and the best source of information for how to assemble your new Scout.

 Thank you for understanding!